A template to help you design unbeatable multi-step conversion funnels

 • Then, it wants to integrate the visitors into its community.
 It could do this by providing a forum in which its visitors could share fishing advice and experiences.
 That’s another Reese’s Piece.

 • Then it wants to capture the visitors’ email addresses.
-Which it does by providing three compelling offers (Reese’s Pieces), including
+Which it does by providing three compelling offers (Reese’s Pieces), including:

-• a valuable free report called “How to plan the ultimate fishing trip—100 great tips from our customers.”
+• A valuable free report called “How to plan the ultimate fishing trip—100 great tips from our customers.”

-• a free, useful DVD about buying and using fishing boats.
+• A free, useful DVD about buying and using fishing boats.

-• a useful email course delivered daily called “Angling Alerts: The latest news for fishing enthusiasts.”
+• A useful email course delivered daily called “Angling Alerts: The latest news for fishing enthusiasts.”

-Then InflataFish wants the visitors to click on the “Buy Now” button and pay for a boat.
+Finally, InflataFish wants the visitors to click on the “Buy Now” button and pay for a boat.
 The visitors will do this when they are ready.
 But only because over a period of hours, days, weeks, months, or even years, they have gradually moved through the Reese’s Pieces trail, always to the point that matches their level of comfort, desire, and readiness.

 It’s naively optimistic to hope that all visitors will go along the whole trail in one step.
 Business relationships—like personal relationships—take time to build.